Does Medicare Cover Hearing Aids?

 The most important part of managing hearing aid expenses is understanding exactly what Medicare covers.
 Finding a Medicare Advantage Plan that lowers your out-of-pocket expenses for hearing and ear care is helpful, but it’s important to make sure the plan won’t increase your costs for other types of care.

 Making informed choices about which Medicare Advantage Plan to select before you lock in is extremely important.
-If you start to get overwhelmed with your selections, take advantage of the many local programs available to assist you with making the right choice.
+If you start to feel overwhelmed by your selections, take advantage of the many local programs available to help you make the right choice.

-While exploring Medicare coverage for hearing aids, consider other assistive hearing tools like caption phones or mobile devices that can help make your daily life easier.
-Learn more about ClearCaptions and how our phone captions work to make communication and connection with your friends and family easier—at no cost to qualified users!
+While exploring Medicare coverage for hearing aids, consider other assistive hearing tools, such as caption phones or mobile devices, that can make your daily life easier.
+Learn more about ClearCaptions and how our phone captions work to make communication and connection with your friends and family easier—at no cost to qualified individuals!

 Regardless of your Medicare coverage for hearing aids, staying connected with family and friends shouldn’t be a challenge.
 ClearCaptions offers captioning services to help you participate fully in every conversation—because maintaining those meaningful connections is what matters most.